Savageland: Plot

 Though the photographs are dismissed by his lawyer, the police, and the courts as being doctored, a professional photographer and Border Patrol specialist examine the camera roll, determine it as genuine, and piece together what must have happened that night, which corroborates Salazar's sole interview: at his house on the outskirts of town, Salazar was visited by a young man and friend suffering from mysterious wounds and blood loss.
 After the young man dies while Salazar attempts to call for help, he suddenly comes back to life and violently attacks Salazar, who is forced to kill him again.
 Salazar exits his house and witnesses mysterious figures approaching from the hills near his home.
 While running to Sangre De Cristo for help, he encounters another resident, a professional hunter who shoots the approaching zombies but is unable to kill them before being overcome.
 Salazar photographs a number of disturbing images of violent, contorted zombies attacking, devouring, and turning residents before attempting to make his way to the church to find the Putnams.
 However, he discovers that the horde has already descended upon the church, and it is revealed that Duane was driven insane after being turned and killed everyone in his family except for Grace, before committing suicide.
 Salazar, having keys to abandoned buildings in town due to his work as a handyman, runs and hides until he reaches the town's daycare center, which has been overrun by zombies.
 There he finds Grace, who is separated from him by a gated window, and he is forced to watch her be devoured.

 Some praise Salazar's bravery for documenting the night, while others dismiss the photographs as fake or criticize him for not doing more to help the residents.
 Only Duane is posthumously determined to have murdered his family, and is buried separately from them.
-Salazar is ultimately executed, but after some locals attempt to vandalize his grave, they discover that his body is missing.
+Salazar is ultimately executed and after a short time, his body is reported as missing from his grave.
 After the Border Patrol specialist warns that Salazar's evidence indicates that the horde of zombies is steadily moving north, and Sangre De Cristo was merely in the way, it is revealed that mysterious deaths and disappearances have been recorded hundreds of miles away from the town.
-In one recovered piece of video footage, a group of campers is attacked and turned by a group of zombies, including an undead Salazar, which proves him correct and turns him into a martyr as the rest of the country prepares for more zombie attacks.
+In one recovered piece of video footage, a group of campers is attacked and turned by a group of zombies, including an undead Salazar.